toluwalojurotimiayeni/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-assign a random signed number to the variable number each time it is executed
+print the last digit of the number stored in the variable number